-otherwise provided in (2)Except as these regulations, a pharmaceutical chemist must not supply a narcotic substance to a person who is not a medical practitioner, veterinary surgeon, dentist, authorised nurse practitioner, authorised health professional. licensed manufacturing chemist. licensed wholesale chemist or pharmaceutical chemist, except on a prescription issued by a medical practitioner, veterinary surgeon, dentist, authorised health professional or authorised nurse practitioner.
+otherwise provided (2)Except as in these regulations, a pharmaceutical chemist must not supply a narcotic substance to a person who is not a medical practitioner, veterinary surgeon, dentist, authorised nurse practitioner, authorised health professional, licensed manufacturing licensed wholesale chemist. chemist or pharmaceutical chemist, except on a prescription issued by a medical practitioner, veterinary surgeon, dentist, authorised health professional or authorised nurse practitioner.